-Kate Puddister is an assistant professor in the Department of Political Science at the University of Guelph and she contributes to the Criminal Justice and Public Policy (CJPP) and the Criminology and Criminal Justice Policy (CCJP) programs.
+Kate Puddister is an associate professor in the Department of Political Science at the University of Guelph, and she contributes to the Political Science, Criminal Justice and Public Policy (CCJP), Justice and Legal Studies (JLS) programs.

-Puddister, Kate. (forthcoming).
+- Puddister, Kate.
+2019.
 Seeking the Court’s Advice: The Politics of the Canadian Reference Power.
+UBC Press.

 - Puddister, Kate.
 2019.
 “The Canadian Reference Power: Delegation to the Courts and the Navigation of Federalism.”
 Publius: The Journal of Federalism 49(4): 561-586

 - Small, Tamara A. and Kate Puddister.
 2020.
 “Play-by-Play Justice: Tweeting Criminal Trials in the Digital Age,” Canadian Journal of Law and Society 35(1): 1-22

 - Puddister, Kate and Tamara A. Small.
 2019.
 “Navigating the Principle of Open Court in the Digital Age: The More Things Change, The More They Stay the Same,” Canadian Public Administration 62(2): 202-224